 Length of Program

-Four year program which includes completion of a Master of Science in Nursing degree (FNP or NNP) after two years, and DNP after completion of all four years.
-Students may opt to complete only the MS portion, but are encouraged to complete the full four year program.
+Four to Five year program which includes completion of a Master of Science in Nursing degree (FNP or NNP) after two years, and DNP after completion of all final two to three years.
+The DNP portion of the program can be completed in either a two year, or three year option depending on each students preferred pace.
+Students may opt to complete only the MS portion, but are encouraged to complete the full program.